 Contact Our Offices

-The importance of hiring an experienced defense attorney knowledgable about criminal appeals can never be underestimated.
+The importance of hiring an experienced defense attorney knowledgeable about criminal appeals can never be underestimated.
 Hiring the wrong defense attorney can result in harsher penalties and a lifetime of negative repercussions.
 If you are in a desperate legal situation, or facing a difficult legal challenge, you need a lawyer to aggressively defend your rights.
 The Law Office of Jonathan Laurans is ready to fight for you.
 Contact us today for a free consultation or call our office at (816) 421-5200.